Eternal security: Arminian theology

 Arminianism upholds conditional security, affirming the possibility of apostasy.
 Arminians believe that a true Christian can fall from grace and be damned and oppose any concept of eternal security.
 Moreover, they stress that justification alone is insufficient during Christian journey.
 This viewpoint, especially emphasized by Wesleyan-Arminians, underscores the necessary transformative process of sanctification.
 In this framework, the believer's assurance rests solely on their present relationship with Christ by grace through faith.
 In other words, for Arminians, assurance is grounded in the evidence of ongoing sanctification.

 General objections

 Tension in the subject of faith

 In the different views on eternal security, Arminians often note a tension between present faith in Jesus and faith in a past event.
 In the Calvinist version, this event seems to be election.
 In the non-Calvinist versions, the past event is regeneration.
 Both types of faith in a past event appear to hold equal significance in ensuring final salvation alongside the present faith in Jesus.
 Arminians contend that genuine faith should be unique and focused solely on Jesus.

 A form of Christian universalism

-The different views on eternal security affirm the universal forgiveness of sins from birth to death.
-This parallels the concept of Christian universalism, suggesting the universal forgiveness of sins for all humans, both during their lives and after death.
+The different views on eternal security affirm the universal forgiveness of sins from birth to death, grounded in faith in a single past event (election or regeneration).
+This parallels the concept of Christian universalism, suggesting a universal forgiveness of sins from birth to death.